baileythegreen/PyOntoQuery/README.md

 ## Setting up environment

 ### With conda

+#### Setting up the environment
 The necessary packages and libraries are given in `environment.yml`.
 They may be installed with the conda package manager by running:

 `$ conda env create --prefix ontology --file environment.yml`

+creates an 'ontology' environment in the current directory, or

+`$ conda env create --prefix /path/to/another/location/ontology --file environment.yml`

+creates the environment in another location.

+#### Activating the environment
+You can activate this environment with:

+`$ conda activate ./ontology`

+if the environment is in your current directory, or

+`$ conda activate <path to where ever you created it>/ontology`

+if it is not.

+#### Adding PyOntoQuery to an existing conda environment
-Or to add the dependencies to a different conda environment:
+Or to add the dependencies to a different (already extant) conda environment:

 `$ conda install -c biobuilds obonet`